FrancisLibs/todolist/README.md

 If you encounter some problems, feel free to visit the doctrine site: [https://symfony.com/doc/5.1/doctrine.html](https://symfony.com/doc/5.1/doctrine.html)

-After them, you need to create the database: php bin/console doctrine:database:create
+After them, you need to create the database :
+>php bin/console doctrine:database:create

 Open a new console, and create it with 2 commands:

-1.  php bin/console doctrine:migrations:diff
+>1. php bin/console doctrine:migrations:diff
-2.  php bin/console doctrine:migrations:migrate
+>2. php bin/console doctrine:migrations:migrate

 If the first command not works, verify if the php -ver command is functional and show the version of php.
 If the command not work, be sure that the system variable PATH, contain the php.exe route.